Skip to main content

 }

-These APIs allow you to examine the declared properties, super types and meta-properies for a modelled type.
+These APIs allow you to examine the declared properties, super types and meta-properties for a modelled type.